 As no invasion is involved in the dental sealant procedure, there is no need for additional recovery.
 The sealant hardens immediately after the procedure, and the dentist at our partner dental clinics will ensure it is set so you can enjoy the full functionality of your teeth.

 Dental sealants come with a few limitations.
 The primary concern is that they can crack or chip without you realising.
-Therefore, regular dental check-ups at one of our partner dental practices near you in the UK are essential.
+Therefore, regular dental check-ups at one of our partner dental practices near you are essential.
 Dentists will ensure the sealant remains in good condition.
 Plastic sealants may contain a minimal amount of bisphenol A (BPA), which has been a subject of health concern, though no conclusive evidence has linked BPA in sealants to adverse health effects.

 Yes, you can use fluoride toothpaste for brushing your teeth.
 Sealants are applied to the chewing surfaces of molars and premolars to protect them.
 Fluoride is an active ingredient that helps fight decay-causing bacteria in the mouth.